afefede/afefede/README.md

 - As a Editor I need to see examples of category layouts.
 - As a Editor I need to see examples of breadcrumb component.
 - As a Editor I need to see examples of registration components.

-### Business Owner
+- As a Editor I need to see examples of alert banner components.
-- As a Business Owner I need a straightforward way to understand benefits of Framework.
+- As a Editor I need to see examples of member profile components.

+### Developer Stories
+- As a Developer I need an Angular development environment
-- As a Business Owner I need downloadable brochure that I can print out.
+- As a Developer I need to have a development, staging and production environment to test code.
-- As a Business Owner I need to understand what impact the services will have on budget.
+- As a Developer I need to be able understand how the code works and what is needed to get started
-- As a Business Owner I need to have a clear path on timeframe and level of effort it takes to go to market from conception to launch.
+- As a Developer I need a well supported grid system to develop layouts.
+- As a Developer I need interface that allows Editors to manage site configurations.

 ## Resources
 - [Simple Icons](https://github.com/simple-icons)